 The VA rates post-traumatic stress disorder using a standardized rating schedule.
 A veteran may be service-connected for 0%, 10%, 30%, 50%, 70%, or 100% based on the severity of his or her PTSD.
 Click here to learn more about the differences between each percentage.

-The VA will consider both the severity and frequency of PTSD symptoms when determining a rating.
+The VA will consider both the severity and frequency of symptoms when determining a VA PTSD rating.
 Social and occupational factors can be considered as well.
 There are many types of evidence for a PTSD claim that a veteran can provide to the VA:

 Completing and submitting such evidence provides the VA more information to evaluate when deciding a veteran’s claim.
 In the case of a denial or inadequate rating decision, veterans can always send additional evidence along with their appeal.